 “Music expresses that which cannot be said and on which it is impossible to be silent.” ~Victor Hugo.

-Explore the psychology of grief, rejection, and abuse in this suspense novel about a gifted musician who must make some difficult decisions now that he has entered adulthood.
+Explore the psychology of grief, rejection, abuse, and hope in this suspense novel about a gifted musician who must make some difficult decisions now that he has entered adulthood.

 Interpretive Literary Fiction — Psychological Suspense